ThinkRedstone/Campaign/_sources/setting/Unnan.rst.txt

 Front for the Mafia, the crime organization dealing in violent crimes.

-Headed by Odra flametongue, a red skinned dragonborn with a russian accent.
+Headed by **Odra flametongue**, a red skinned dragonborn with a russian accent.
-He's an actual baker and chef, but serves as a front.
+He's an actual baker and chef, but serves as a front, mostly through **The Administrator**.

 The Seamstresses' Guild
 ~~~~~~~~~~~~~~~~~~~~~~~